quattor/aquilon/README.md

 ### Installation as a non-root user

+**This section is for advanced users only.**

-To install Aquilon without being root you need to install Python virtualenv and run the following commands
+If you install Aquilon in a Python virtualenv, you need to run the following commands to get the dependencies into your virtualenv.

 ```bash
 cd aquilon/tools